Fantasy Baseball: How to stream hitters

 Park Index

-Wind blowing in can mitigate a home run park while wind blowing out can aid a venue known to suppress power.
+Wind blowing in can mitigate a home run park, while wind blowing out can aid a venue known to suppress power.
 The baseball carries more in warmer air.
-Keep in mind, average weather is baked into the park factor.
-That is, one of the reasons Globe Life Park is a hitter's venue is it's usually hot in Arlington.
-Don't give extra credence to a batter on a warm night in Arlington, it's already accounted for in the park factor.
+Keep in mind that average weather is baked into the park factor.
+That is, one of the reasons Globe Life Park is a hitters' venue is because it's usually hot in Arlington, Texas.
+Don't give extra credence to a batter on a warm night in Arlington -- it's already accounted for in the park factor.

-Perhaps the key to using park factors is understanding a favorable park for runs and one for homers are often mutually exclusive.
+Perhaps the key to using park factors is understanding that a favorable park for runs and one for homers are often mutually exclusive.
 There are many favorable home run venues playing neutral for runs, in large part due to fly balls not leaving the yard being caught more often in smaller outfields.
 On the other hand, there are some places where it's hard to clear the fences, but the real estate is so vast, many runs are scored without the benefit of a home run.
-What makes Coors Field so unique is the thin air augments homers while the huge pasture swells hits, hence a double benefit to runs.
-The take home message is if you're trolling for a homer, concentrate on the home run factor.
+What makes Coors Field so unique is Denver's thin air augments homers while the huge pasture makes for more hits, hence a double benefit to runs.
+The take-home message is if you're trolling for a homer, concentrate on the home run factor.
 If you're looking for overall run production, hone in on the run index.
 If you want a stolen base, play a speedster in a venue amplifying hits.

 Usually abbreviated BvP, batter versus pitcher is a popular means of identifying strong matchups.
 Beware, the majority of research on the topic demonstrates BvP success isn't predictive.
-Please note, this is not the same as BvP doesn't exist.
-There very well may be certain hitters more likely to garner success facing certain pitchers.
-However, it's not possible to discern the actual instances from sample size happenstance.
+Please note, this is not the same as saying BvP doesn't exist.
+There very well might be certain hitters more likely to garner success facing certain pitchers.
+However, it's not possible to discern the actual instances from sample-size happenstance.
 That is, favoring a batter based on past success against his mound foe does not increase probability of continued success.
-In other words, judge a hitter's substantial body of work versus all lefthanders (see above) rather than his small body of work against this particular lefthander.
+In other words, judge a hitter's substantial body of work versus all left-handers (see earlier) rather than his small body of work against this particular left-hander.

-Much like BvP, streaks may be real, but being on a hot streak does not elevate chances of another solid performance, just as cold streaks can be snapped at any time.
-That said, if a cold streak is accompanied by the hitter chasing more pitches out of the zone (O-Swing%), I'm reticent to trust the batter, especially against a pitcher with an above-average strikeout clip.
+Much like BvP, streaks might be real, but being on a hot streak does not elevate chances of another solid performance, just as cold streaks can be snapped at any time.
+That said, if a cold streak is accompanied by the hitter chasing more pitches out of the zone (O-swing percentage), I'm reluctant to trust the batter, especially against a pitcher with an above-average strikeout clip.

 Stolen bases